yurchenkovr/blog/README.md

     - POST:   /articles/                  - creates articles new article(after sign in)
     - DELETE: /articles/:id               - deletes an article(after sign in)
     - PATCH:  /articles/:id               - updates an article(after sign in)

+You can run project in Docker Compose:
+ * run "docker-compose up --build" using terminal